Edmund Ruffin: Death and legacy

 When the war ended with Confederate defeat, Ruffin, who had already suffered the loss of his wife and eight of his eleven children, was crushed.
 Increasingly despondent after the surrender of Robert E. Lee at Appomattox Court House in 1865, along with the other surrenders that were to follow, Ruffin decided to die of suicide.
 On June 18, 1865, while staying with his son and daughter-in-law at Redmoor in Amelia County, Ruffin went up to his room with a rifle and a forked stick.
 He was called away to greet visitors at the front door.

 After they left, Ruffin returned to write a final diary entry:

-And now with my latest writing and utterance, and with what will [be] near to my latest breath, I here repeat, & would willingly proclaim, my unmitigated hatred to Yankee rule—to all political, social, and business connections with Yankees, & to the perfidious, malignant, & vile Yankee race.
+I here declare my unmitigated hatred to Yankee rule—to all political, social & business connection with Yankees—& to the Yankee race.
+Would that I could impress these sentiments, in their full force, on every living southerner, & bequeath them to every one yet to be born!
+May such sentiments be held universally in the outraged & down-trodden South, though in silence & stillness, until the now far-distant day shall arrive for just retribution for Yankee usurpation, oppression, & atrocious outrages—& for deliverance & vengeance for the now ruined, subjugated, & enslaved Southern States!

 Ruffin wrapped himself in a Confederate flag, put the rifle muzzle in his mouth, and used the forked stick to manipulate the trigger.
 The percussion cap went off without firing the rifle, and the noise alerted Ruffin's daughter-in-law.
 However, by the time she and his son reached his room, Ruffin had reloaded the rifle with another cap and fired a fatal shot.
 Edmund Jr. and neighbor William H. Harrison (cousin of the president) transported his body to Marlbourne, his plantation in Hanover County, Virginia, for burial.

 Both Evergreen, the plantation house which his father built in 1807, and the plantation on which Edmund was born, and Marlbourne remain today and are designated as National Historic Landmarks.
 Ruffin is often called the "father of soil science" in the United States, and his writings have been influential in soil conservation.

 Ruffin had long proven himself to be a dedicated diarist.
 He posted three diary entries on the day of his suicide, indicating that day to be June 18, which fell on Sunday.
 Nevertheless, the date was called into question by his son Edmund Jr.'s June 20 letter, which advised brothers George and Thomas of the death.
 Edmund Jr.'s letter, which surfaced in 1924, unambiguously related the death to have occurred "Saturday last at 12 1/2 o'clock" which was June 17.
 Biographers Allmendinger and Scarborough extensively reviewed Ruffin's diary entries and the son's letter, as well as the circumstances of burial and newspaper publication of the death, and they have debated the case to be made for the 17th and the 18th dates.
 They have both concluded June 17 to be the more probable date of death, and that Ruffin had become confused and erred in dating his final diary entries.